LBL-EESA/alquimia-dev/README.rst

     make

-If you are using a geochemical engine that requires PETSc, and you want to specify the exact locations of PETSc's libraries and include directories, you can specify these with the -DTPL_PETSC_INCLUDE_DIRS=<list of dirs> and -DTPL_PETSC_LIBRARIES=<list of libs> arguments.
+If you are using a geochemical engine that requires PETSc, and you want to specify the exact locations of its headers, and the method for linking against PETSc's libraries, you can specify these with the -DTPL_PETSC_INCLUDE_DIRS=<list of dirs> and -DTPL_PETSC_LDFLAGS=<link flags> arguments.
 Normally, these options are omitted and Alquimia automatically detects PETSc's location using the PETSC_DIR and PETSC_ARCH environment variables.